zackhanni/soundslikesoma/_services/01-recording-studios.md

 description: recording studio rates including engineer, mixing, and mastering during booked studio rental time.
 tags: [studio,recording,rates,rental]
 ---
-Music Studio with incredible equipment, facilities and sound.
-Ready for anything.
+World class recording, professional mixing, and radio ready mastering.
+Get your next project completed by a team with state of the art audio equipment!

 ## Studio A
 With Head Engineer Zack Hanni

 - $65 / Hour
-- Vocal Booth and Private Recoording Area
+- Vocal Booth and Private Recording Area
 - Zero Latency Live Autotune and Audio Effects
-- 15+ Years Experiance in Mixing and Mastering
+- 15+ Years Experience Mixing & Mastering
-- Analog Equipment
+- High-End Analog Recording Equipment
 - Custom Beat Production
+- Clean, Comfortable, and Private Acoustically Treated Room
 - <a href="/services/06-gearlist" target="Gear List">Gear List</a>

 If you want the best Sounds Like Soma has to offer, Studio A has what you need.

-Our A-Room maintains a comfortable, professional, private creative environment with sound isolation and dedicated vocal booth.
-No matter if you are a full band, solo artist with an instrumental, or even need music instrumentals produced for you, Studio A is ready for your most important projects.
+No matter if you are a full band, solo artist, need instrumentals produced for you, Studio A is ready for your most important projects.
 Come and see why we're called one of the best music studios in Philly

-**_We require deposits up front in order to reserve all studio spaces._**
+**We require deposits up front in order to reserve all studio spaces**

 <!-- Start Square Appointments Embed code -->
 <a style="